-If you never tried this flavor combination before you're in for a treat, let me tell you.
-Juicy peaches are mixed with dulce de leche and cream to create a super easy and incredibly delicious dessert.
+If you haven't tried this flavor combination before, you're in for a treat.
+Juicy peaches are mixed with dulce de leche and cream to create a delicious dessert.
 Sort of Eton mess meets a trifle type of recipe.
-It takes minutes to put together if you have the components ready.
+It takes 10 minutes to put together if you have the components ready.
 The recipe includes variations to make it even easier!

 Do I have a treat for you today!

-Cake: citrus cakes are a great companion for the rest of the ingredients.
-I like to use a simple lemon pound cake or my favorite lemon olive oil bundt cake.
-Another cake that I used is the olive oil cake from Food52 if you want to add some liquor and orange to the flavor mix.
+- Cake: use store-bought or homemade pound or butter cakes, vanilla or lemon flavored like this simple lemon pound cake or our favorite butter cake.
+For a more sophisticated trifle, you can try the lemon olive oil bundt cake or olive oil cake from Food52 if you want to add some liquor and orange to the flavor mix.

-Meringue: these are the dry meringues that sometimes are called meringue cookies.
-You want to crumble them so the soft pavlova-style ones are not recommended.
+- Meringue cookies: they are dry meringues and will be crumbled, so the soft pavlova-style ones are not recommended.

-Peaches: the original dessert was made with canned peaches and they work very well.
-I prefer to use fresh ones when in season, but you can make it year-round and use homemade peaches in syrup or store-bought canned ones.
+- Peaches: the original dessert was made with canned peaches, which work well.
+I prefer to use fresh ones in season, but you can make it year-round with canned ones or use homemade peaches in syrup.

-I never use light creams for this type of recipe because for me they don't have the right consistency or flavor.
-But if you like and are familiar with it, by all means, use it.
+I never use light creams for this type of recipe because they don't have the right consistency or flavor.

 Sour cream or cream cheese: I always add a few tablespoons to the cream before whipping.
-They give it more structure and it holds better after whipped for a couple of days.
+They add structure so it holds better after being whipped for a couple of days.
 But you can omit it.

 About dulce de leche

 You can buy it online (see Notes in the recipe card below) or make your own dulce de leche.
-Spoiler alert: It takes time.
-But it's so worth it IMO.
+Spoiler alert: It takes some time, but it's worth it.

 - Make-ahead: I like to make it 1 hour (or so) so the cake has time to soak the juices and the peaches to soften because I like them better that way.

-- Customize: depending on your taste, use more or less cream, or dulce de leche, or even another fruit.
-This is fantastic also with fresh strawberries.
+- Customize: depending on your taste, use more or less cream, dulce de leche, or another fruit like fresh strawberries.